 Irene Klein’s name after her marriage was Irene Proter.
 When she joined the Cameri, Yemima Millo suggested she change her name to a Hebrew-sounding one, Orna Porat.
 The suggestion was accepted.
 Yemima Millo also worked with Porat on her diction, aiming to soften her German accent.
 After the major financial and artistic crisis in the Cameri in 1958, Porat was appointed to the theater’s administrative board.

-Though Porat creates an impression of a tough, unyielding woman, she is easy to work with, neither recalcitrant nor stubborn, never offended and heeding the comments of others.
-While she is a versatile actor, she mostly performs women of strong, obstinate, determined and tough character.
+Though Porat created an impression of a tough, unyielding woman, shewas easy to work with, neither recalcitrant nor stubborn, never offended and heeding the comments of others.
+While she was a versatile actor, she mostly performed women of strong, obstinate, determined, and tough character.

 Among her major roles at the Cameri Theater were the title roles in Lady Precious Stream by S. I. Hsiung (premiere February 18, 1952); Saint Joan by George Bernard Shaw (December 18, 1952); Shen Te in The Good Woman of Setzuan by Bertolt Brecht (June 15, 1955); Mary Stuart and, later, Queen Elizabeth in Mary Stuart by Friedrich Schiller (1961); the title role in an adaptation of Euripides’s Electra (1964) and Linda in Death of a Salesman by Arthur Miller (June 9, 1979).

-Although primarily identified with the Cameri Theater, Porat has also performed at Habimah, the Beer-Sheva Municipal Theater, Beit Lessin and the Yiddish Theater.
+Although primarily identified with the Cameri Theater, Porat also performed at Habimah, the Beer-Sheva Municipal Theater, Beit Lessin, and the Yiddish Theater.